 Since its inception, Forth has been leading advocacy to put Oregon at the forefront of transportation electrification nationwide.
 More recently, we have expanded this work to Washington and a handful of other states.
-Our state level work aligns with our strategic plan:

 Increase Access to Charging

 Support state funding for charging and state policies that support utility funding for charging infrastructure

 Increase state funding and support for technical assistance for charging